PhD Qualifying Examination and Dissertation

 Within two weeks of the third-year paper presentation, the student must meet with the dissertation proposal committee for an oral defense of the prospectus, consisting of questions and advice from members of the committee.
 The student will pass the defense if the committee members are satisfied that the student is adequately prepared to undertake the dissertation work, and that there is good reason to believe the proposal will result in an adequate dissertation if executed appropriately.
 The oral defense must be formally scheduled two weeks in advance and the Dean's Office notified.
 Program of Study forms for the MA and PhD degrees must be submitted at this time, if not earlier.
 Details on formally scheduling the examination and completing the Program of Study forms are available from the department administrator.
 The student must submit the final version of the proposal to each committee member at least one week in advance of the oral defense.

 This examination is a University requirement for formal entry into PhD candidacy.
 The dissertation prospectus must be successfully defended by May 31 of the third year.
-If a student has not passed this exam by May 31, they are ineligible for departmental funding until the exam is rescheduled and successfully defended.
+If a student does not pass the exam by that date, then they may be removed from the program.
+Under extenuating circumstances, the committee and director of graduate studies may decide that the student be given an extension or allowed to retake the exam.
+In either case, the student is ineligible for departmental funding until the exam is successfully defended.
 At least seven months must elapse between the successful defense of the dissertation proposal and the oral defense of the completed dissertation.

 Typically, after the student has entered into PhD candidacy, the members of the dissertation proposal committee continue to serve as the members of the dissertation committee, although this is not required.
 In any event, a PhD candidate must have a dissertation advisor during the dissertation phase, and this faculty member must be tenured or tenure-track and hold the rank of assistant professor or higher at the University of Rochester.
 Students are permitted to change their dissertation advisor at any time, in consultation with the director of graduate studies.